HilscherAutomation/netPI-opcua-server/README.md

 To access the Web GUI use netPI's ip address together with your mapped port (default 8080) in your browser e.g. http://<netPI's ip address:8080>.

-To run an OPC UA server follow this procedure:
+To run thr OPC UA server follow this procedure:

 STEP 1: Select your XML nodeset file you want to upload and get compiled.
 Click `Compile ...` after having selected the file (may take a while).
 Watch the error log output on the next page.